revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 - how the board behaves with thousands of cards;
 - how board state stays consistent with a table or another view.

-RevoGrid Kanban treats the board as a workflow projection over `grid.source`.
+RevoGrid Kanban treats the board as a workflow projection over a shared Planning model. `PlanningPlugin` synchronizes that model with the grid, while `KanbanPlugin` owns the board projection and interactions.
 Pointer, touch, keyboard, context-menu, and programmatic moves pass through the same board rules.
-Your React application remains responsible for the canonical records and persistence rather than surrendering state ownership to a closed task-management model.
+Your React application still controls model creation and persistence rather than surrendering its records to a closed task-management model.

 That distinction is especially useful when the Kanban board belongs inside an operational application rather than being the entire application.